bezaisingh/techtool-template/README.md

 3. Add Accoount details , DOJ in Society in user addition page--Done

-06-09-22
+06-09-2022
-1. New User dashboard needs to be created so that individual can login and see only his details
+1. New User dashboard needs to be created so that individual can login and see only his details.

+07-09-2022
+1. Data needs to be displayed in admin panel.